ActivityWatch/activitywatch.github.io/subscribe.md

 **Can I cancel anytime?**
 Yes.
 Self-service subscription management will be available when checkout opens.
 No emails to write, no retention traps.

+**What does my subscription pay for?**
+Full-time development.
+The goal is simple: enough recurring supporters to fund ongoing work on ActivityWatch.
+Even a small fraction of our roughly 100,000 active users subscribing would fund a developer full-time — and as the userbase grows, so does what we can build.

 **Where does the money go?**
 Development, maintenance, and keeping ActivityWatch independent: no ads, no selling data, no pressure to get acquired.
-ActivityWatch is developed by [Superuser Labs](https://superuserlabs.org), a small company in Sweden.
-See the [full breakdown on our donate page](/donate/).
+ActivityWatch is developed by [Superuser Labs](https://superuserlabs.org), a small Swedish company **100% owned by its founder** — no investors, no outside owners.
+We keep our finances in the open: see the [company's public financials](https://github.com/SuperuserLabs/meta), the annual report via [allabolag](https://www.allabolag.se/5593881773), and the [full breakdown on our donate page](/donate/).

 **I can't afford it / I'm a student.**
 Then don't — keep using everything for free, with our blessing.
 Tell a friend about ActivityWatch instead.
 That helps too.